-- Beacons Café is part of the Recovery & Wellbeing Service and provides an opportunity for people to gain work experience in a supportive environment.
+- Beacons Café in the Oberlands is part of the Recovery & Wellbeing Service and provides an opportunity for people to gain work experience in a supportive environment.
 The volunteers who staff Beacons are helped to manage the day-to-day running of the café.
 This may include: serving customers, ordering stock, health and safety duties and taking care of banking duties.
 The aim is to build confidence and offer person-centred training.
-Volunteers have the opportunity to complete food hygiene courses during their time at Beacons.
+Volunteers have the opportunity to gain a food hygiene certificate during their time at Beacons.

 - People have successfully volunteered at Beacons Cafe and gone on to paid employment.

 For further information please see our booklet in the downloads section which is located on the right hand side of the page.